 I am uniting with others to make a difference in the fight against brain tumors.
-I am passionate about this cause, so I’m taking action and need your help.
-The National Brain Tumor Society and Accelerate Brain Cancer Cure are making strides for a cure - but more needs to be done.
+I am VERY passionate about this cause, so I’m taking action and need your help.
+I ask that if I have ever supported your run, walk, cycle, marathon, or fundraiser to PLEASE CONSIDER SUPPORTING ME AND TEAM HOLLANDER'S EFFORTS in the Race for Hope 2018 in memory of my beloved father, David Hollander.
+EVERY DOLLAR COUNTS in the fight against brain cancer!
+The National Brain Tumor Society and Accelerate Brain Cancer Cure (ABC2) are making strides for a cure - but more needs to be done.
 Please join in my effort!

 I walk for my Dad.
 I walk for his bravery, and I walk in his memory.
 I also walk for the thousands like him suffering courageously with this horrific disease.
 I walk for amazing organizations like ACCELERATE BRAIN CANCER CURE (ABC2) whose incredible CEO helped me to gain access to my Dad's targeted medication when insurance denied us for being "off label".
 As we know, there is no cure.
 As a rare cancer, there also isn't enough money, research and new treatments.
 There isn't enough access to amazing care for all who are afflicted, and there isn't enough access to affordable treatments, clinical trials and cutting edge precision medicine.
 But there is hope, and in numbers there is strength.
 On May 6th, 2018 I will walk with TEAM HOLLANDER and thousands of others whose lives have been impacted by this disease.